 Safeguarding Water and the Environment

-One of the areas of community concern about the development of a gas industry in the Territory, and the use of hydraulic fracturing, is the risk of damage to our natural environment.
+One area of community concern about the development of a gas industry in the Territory, and the use of hydraulic fracturing, is the risk of damage to our natural environment.
 Much of this concern is focused on water; competition between the gas industry and other water users, the potential for impacts on groundwater and aquatic ecosystems from water extraction, and risk of contamination of surface or groundwater and associated rivers and wetlands.

-The government is implementing all the recommendations of the Inquiry, many of which will safeguard water and other environmental values through strengthening regulation and ensuring accountable industry practice.
+The NT Government is implementing all the recommendations of the Inquiry, many of which will safeguard water and other environmental values through strengthening regulation and ensuring accountable industry practice.
 More specifically, the government is ensuring gas activities are subject to the provisions of the Water Act 1992, and water extraction will be licensed.
 Practices that pose an unacceptable risk to water resources, such as the use of surface water or reinjecting waste into aquifers, is being prohibited.
 Water allocation planning will identify the estimated sustainable yield of groundwater resources in regions subject to gas development, and ensure appropriate allocation of water to all users, including the environment and cultural uses.

 Managing our valuable water and other environmental assets in regions that may be developed for gas requires a detailed knowledge of the ecology and biodiversity of surface and groundwater ecosystems, and a sound understanding of aquifers and surface water systems.
 The Inquiry recognised that this detailed knowledge is lacking in many parts of the Territory.